Drinkaiii/oneswap-core/README.md

 - Core Back-End is responsible for monitoring the liquidity changes and transaction records, which are stored in RDS and ElastiCache respectively.
 Use CloudWatch to monitor system exceptions and Lambda to switch backup EC2.
 - There are two smart contracts: Aggregator and Limit Order, which handle spot transactions and limit transactions, respectively.
 The Limit Order contract is monitored and triggered by the Core Back-End for execution.
 ![OneSwap-architecture](https://github.com/user-attachments/assets/1baa12d0-85f9-4763-8f47-7a09351468ac)
+- Users retrieve React static resources from S3 through the CloudFront endpoint, while accessing price data or other APIs through CloudFront and Worker Back-End.
+- Worker Back-End uses Nginx to upgrade HTTP to WebSocket.
+- Core Back-End monitors decentralized exchange liquidity on the blockchain via Infura and transmits price data in Redis Pub/Sub to Worker Back-End that has subscribed to the pairs.
+- Core Back-End utilizes RDS to store users' transaction records, making them available for query by Worker Back-End.
+- Using CloudWatch to check Core Back-End's status, if an anomaly is detected, the system will restart the instance and use a Lambda function to trigger the WebSocket switch on another Core Back-End, immediately resuming service.

 ### **Local Deployment**